Eye Contact in Public Speaking

 Because starting your speech is the hardest part scan your eyes across the back of the room until your familiar with your audience.
 This gives the impression you are giving eye contact without actually looking at anyone directly.'

 Alexia is right.
 Eye contact is a vital ingredient in giving an excellent speech.
-She's also right that faking it, (scanning the back of the room at eye level), is a good coping strategy when you're feeling very nervous and don't think you can cope with real eyes meeting yours, particularly at the beginning of a speech.
+She's also right that faking it, (scanning the back of the room at eye level), can be a good coping strategy when you're feeling very nervous and don't think you can deal with real eyes meeting yours, particularly at the beginning of a speech.

 But let's take 'eye contact' a step or two further and look at what can happen if we can get over the nervous jitters and the need to pretend.